 Property division in Benton County

-each spouse’s contribution to the marital property, and
+substantial contribution to the accumulation of marital assets;

 Mediation support in Benton County

 Typically, US courts mandate mediation if a divorcing couple cannot agree on the terms of their divorce.
 However, Mississippi does not provide for mediation in divorce proceedings.
 If you want to use this option in Benton County, you need to hire a mediator on your own.
 It is a viable option as mediation helps divorcing couples resolve their disputes in an agreeable manner, more quickly and at a lower cost than hiring legal representation or litigation in the court.

 A mediator can assist a couple in drafting a marital settlement agreement for submission to the judge to review and approve.
 Overall, the use of mediation drives down the price of a divorce.

 How to file for divorce in Benton County | Step-by-Step